activeviam/mac/docs/getting_started.md

 * Store/Field-related memory footprint
 * Cube-related memory footprint
 * Overview of structure-related memory footprint
-* Loading and comparing several ActivePivot applications' exported memory dump files
+* Loading and comparing several Atoti Server applications' exported memory dump files

 ## Prepare your Application for Analysis

-ActivePivot 5.8+ applications come with a number of ways to export their memory usage in the form of memory report files, that can then be imported and analyzed using MAC.
+Atoti Server 5.8+ applications come with a number of ways to export their memory usage in the form of memory report files, that can then be imported and analyzed using MAC.